a-club113/dist/README.md

 This repository is made by a-club for publish my application coded by python3.
 Originally this dist folder is made by pyinstaller so there are some unpublished application in .gitignore.
 Please run these software programs at your own risk.
-Please note that no responsibility will be taken for any damage incurred.
+Please note that we are not responsible for any damage incurred.